habib-m-ahmed/Developer_Intern_Challenge/README.md

 # Shopify_Developer_Intern_Challenge
-This repository is for the Shopify Winter 2022 Developer Intern Challenge!
+This repository is for the Shopify Summer 2022 Developer Intern Challenge!

 <p>A store owner has the ability to sell their paintings to customers but only if they have the required stock.
 <p>The application is made with flask and sqlite3 which allows the user to buy and sell images at a certain price.
 Furthermore, you can add new products and edit/remove existing items in the shop.
 There is a database implemented in the backend to store all the images.